d-natoli/redbubble/README.md

 **Please make sure you have the correct permissions to write to the folder this README (and all the code) is currently located in.** The processor can be run multiple times without issue; it will simply overwrite the files that are currently there.

+Once the HTML pages have been generated, navigate to the output folder you specific and open `index.html`.

 ## Testing

 Run 'bundle exec rspec'.